Amos47/2400/Chapter3/Ch03_Basics.md

 #### UxD - User experience design
 <a name="uxd"></a>
 The final topic (I know!!! finally...) we need to look at is *User Experience Design*.
-UxD will be the topic of an Interested? link in Chapter 7, but I wanted to close this chapter on development with an interesting article from the Nielson-Norman Group on the importance of the *platform* upon which you do business.
+UxD will be the topic of an Interested? link in Chapter 7, but I wanted to close this chapter on development with an interesting article from the *Nielson-Norman Group* on the importance of the *platform* upon which you do business.
 A *platform* can be thought of as a *computing model* in the sense of the size of the device (a smartphone being infinitely smaller - though getting larger again of late - than a tablet, than a laptop, than a desktop) upon which business is being offered, as well as vaguely the operating system (Android presenting itself differently than Apple iOS than Apple OS than Windows, etc.).
-But thinking strictly of what are called *conversion rates* (as simple as simply the number of sales on an eCommerce site divided by the number of visitors multiplied by 100 or as medium complex as the number of abandoned shopping carts divided by the number of visitors or as a ratio of completed sales to abandoned sales, etc.) it is apparent that platform matters.
+But thinking strictly of what are called *conversion rates* (as simple as the number of sales on an eCommerce site divided by the number of visitors multiplied by 100 or as medium complex as the number of abandoned shopping carts divided by the number of visitors or as a ratio of completed sales to abandoned sales, etc.) it is apparent that platform matters.
 If you're in Marketing, this will interest you.
 If you are in IS, this will interest you.
 If you are in Finance, this will interest you.
 If you are in Supply Chain, this will interest you.
 If you are in Managerial Accounting, this will interest you.
 It's just plain interesting.
 Check it out.

 [Interested?](http://bit.ly/1egGGcN)